section-engineering-education/engineering-education/articles/data-science-libraries-python/Index.md

   - url: /engineering-education/data-science-libraries-python/hero.jpg
     alt: hero image visual data science python
 ---
 Before Jumping directly to the data science Libraries.
-If you are a newbie then let’s learn about what is data science before getting started.
+If you are a newbie then let’s learn what data science is before getting started.
 If you already know about this you can skip this part.
 <!--more-->

 ### Data Science